Design & research for the messy, human side of technology ◡̈

 I recently completed my MSc in Design for Interaction at TU Delft (cum laude), specializing in Medisign (healthcare design).
 My thesis explored how families share health information to support chronic care, resulting in a framework for relational use in health technologies.

 Before that, I spent four years in Bangkok working as a UI/UX and data designer with Punch Up & WeVis, collaborating with journalists, NGOs, and universities.
 I created interactive visualizations and civic platforms about healthcare, climate change, and government transparency, reaching wide public audiences.
+I used to work with data, designing systems that made it visible and usable.
+Now I'm curious about the invisible work behind the data systems themselves.

-How I Work
+How I work

 What I'm looking for

-Design research or product design roles where human complexity is treated as the nature to design with, not the problem to solve — across chronic care and family coordination, aging and care networks, mental health and social support, civic technology and collective action, AI and human collaboration in care settings.
+That shows up across different contexts I care about: chronic care and collaboration in care contexts, aging society and care networks, mental health and social support, civic technology and collective action, AI and human collaboration in care settings.